-Kentucky Council of the Blind Assistive Technology Grant Application
+Kentucky Council of the Blind Assistive Technology Grant Program

 Guidelines:

 I. Purpose

 The Kentucky Council of the Blind (KCB) created this Assistive Technology Grant Program to help fulfill its mission of enriching the lives of legally blind Kentuckians.
 Assistive technology can be very cost prohibitive for many legally blind Kentuckians.
 Through its grant program, KCB helps legally blind Kentuckians obtain assistive technology by partially underwriting the cost of such products/services.